 Current Research

-(In)Stability of the Relationship between Relative Expenditure and Prices of Durable and Non-durable Goods (with N. Kundan Kishor), revise and resubmit, Journal of Money, Credit, and Banking
+(In)Stability of the Relationship between Relative Expenditure and Prices of Durable and Non-durable Goods (with N. Kundan Kishor), forthcoming, Journal of Money, Credit, and Banking

 Abstract